-Though still inferior to the MetLife program available to active faculty, this plan was enhanced in 2019: the plan maximum and the percentage payment for basic restorative services were increased.
-It provides limited coverage when you receive treatment from any dentist you wish, but you may save money by using a MetLife preferred dentist.
+Metlife offers two plans: the premium plan provides coverage similar to that of the plan available to active faculty, the standard plan provides less coverage at a lower cost.
+They provide limited coverage when you receive treatment from any dentist you wish, but you may save money by using a MetLife preferred dentist.
 Contact MetLife at 1-800-942-0854 for more information.